Tomo-for-lab/automating-DE/README.md

 ## Dataset Availability

-As mentioned in our paper, the datasets (1, 2, and 3) include many copyrighted research papers.
-While data extraction from these works is permissible for research purposes, releasing the full papers here would constitute copyright infringement.
+As mentioned in our article, the datasets (1, 2, and 3) include many copyrighted research papers.
+While data extraction from these works is permissible for research purposes, releasing the full datasets here would constitute copyright infringement.
 Consequently, the complete datasets are **not** distributed in this repository.
-Researchers who wish to access them should **contact the authors directly**.
+Researchers who wish to access them can contact us.

 ## Citation
 ```